 MFC is a leading international financial services group with principal operations in Asia, Canada, and the United States.
 Operating primarily as John Hancock in the United States and Manulife elsewhere, it provides financial protection products and advice, insurance, as well as wealth and asset management services through its extensive network of solutions for individuals, groups, and institutions.
-As of December 31, 2019, it had over \$1.2 trillion (US \$0.9 trillion) in assets under management and administration.
-Its global headquarters are in Toronto, Canada, and it trades as 'MFC' on the Toronto Stock Exchange, the NYSE, and the Philippine Stock Exchange, and under '945' in Hong Kong.
-MFC can be found on the Internet at manulife.com.
+As of June 30, 2020, it had over C\$1.2 trillion (US\$0.9 trillion) in assets under management and administration.
+Its global headquarters are in Toronto, Canada, and it trades as 'MFC' on the Toronto Stock Exchange, NYSE, and the Philippine Stock Exchange, and under '945' in Hong Kong.
+Manulife Financial can be found on the Internet at manulife.com.